 You’d like to leave your assets to your children and other beneficiaries after you’re gone, and you’re inclined to choose the simplest and easiest form of distribution.
-Unfortunately, without some built-in protections, a simple distribution can make your inheritance vulnerable to creditors, predators, ex-partners or divorcing spouses, as well as a 2nd estate tax upon the death of your beneficiary.
+Unfortunately, without some built-in protections, a simple distribution can make your inheritance vulnerable to creditors, predators, ex-partners, or divorcing spouses, as well as a second estate tax upon the death of your beneficiary.

 A discretionary trust for each beneficiary can keep your assets safer as they change hands.

-For example, you may want to provide distributions only for the beneficiary’s health care needs, or only after he or she reaches a certain age.
+For example, you may want to provide distributions only for the beneficiary’s health care needs or only after they reach a certain age.
 You can provide specific distributions of income or principal at any age, and if you choose, you can stipulate that these funds support only healthcare needs or educational expenses.

 An additional benefit